 The |RED| ITC Catalog 2020 outlines the modules from which to choose for each of the competencies.
 Please do not register for any module sessions in REPORTER until accepted into the program and registered in the certificate by the facilitator in REPORTER.
 Faculty participants will be notified via University email of their acceptance and provided instructions.

+Applications will reopen for the Summer 2021 cohort in April.
 Please visit this webpage and watch the OFD newsletter for announcements regarding application processes and deadlines.

 Who is eligible for the ITC?